 - 1. Press the desired floor level button on the push-button station.
 See Figure 9-1.
 The coil in the motor starter magnetically closes the high voltage contacts and the power circuit to the motor starter.
 See Figure 9-2.
 This action turns the motor in the needed direction. - 2.
 Two (2) enmeshed gears in the gear pump interact to lift the hydraulic fluid from the reservoir.
 The hydraulic fluid is forced past a line check valve into the hydraulic system.
 Control voltage to the motor starter coil pulls in the high voltage contact tips and allows the motor to turn in the desired direction. - 3.
-Hydraulic fluid travels through a flexible supply hose to the supply port on the Dual-Pak cylinder.
+High pressure hydraulic fluid travels through a flexible supply hose to the supply port at the top of each hydraulic cylinder.
 See Figure 9-3. - 4.
-Fluid enters the Dual-Pak cylinder and acts against the rod causing it to extend and lift the carriage.
+Fluid enters the hydraulic cylinders and acts against the piston causing it to retract.
+As the piston retracts, the clevis pulls down on the chains and causes the carriage to raise.
 See Figure 9-4.